3-Day Nanjing Itinerary: 11 Best Things to Do in China’s Ancient Capital

 🏷️ Ticket Price: Free.

-The Jiming Temple is the busiest Buddhist temple in Nanjing.
+The Jiming Temple is the most visited Buddhist temple in Nanjing, and it’s easy to see why.

-If you’re visiting in spring, the whole area around the temple and the Yaoshifo Pagoda is blanketed in cherry blossoms, creating a beautiful, dreamy atmosphere.
+If you’re around in spring, the entire area around the temple and the Yaoshifo Pagoda turns into a cherry blossom park, making the atmosphere even more magical.

-You can enter the base of the pagoda, where you’ll find hundreds of small golden Buddha statues displayed in glass cabinets.
+You can step inside the base of the pagoda, where hundreds of tiny golden Buddha statues are displayed in glass cases.
+It’s quiet, spiritual, and unique.

-From here, the view is amazing — you can see Xuanwu Lake below and the City Walls in the distance, adding a stunning backdrop.
+From up there, the view is beautiful: Xuanwu Lake stretches below you, and the ancient City Walls frame the scene in the distance.

 If you enjoy strolling through beautiful, peaceful spots, the Xuanwu Lake area is the place to be.